Magick of the Coven

 The speckled shell of the incandescent egg was warm to the touch, even though unfertilized.
 The magickal DNA contained within was still potent.
 The spell Jocelyn was about to use required a fertilized dragon egg, but Jocelyn would never harm a precious, vulnerable fetus.
 The very thought made her sick.

 She’d never doubted her power a day in her life, unlike most of her peers.
 Fear?
-Twenty-four-seven.
+Twenty-four seven.
 Anxiety?
 Same.
-Her PTSD crippled her, even though she worked with Brighid and the goddess.
+Her PTSD crippled her, even though she worked with Nyx, Brighid, and the goddess to alleviate some of it.

 She called on the elements first.
 Air, water, earth, fire.
-Called on the spirits of her ancestors.
+Called on the spirits of her ancestors—what she’d always considered the fifth element.
 Called on the goddess of purification, health, and recovery—Hygeia—for assistance.
-Then she used the language Daemon had used before he’d ever spoken the demonic tongue—the language of the angels.
+Then she used the language Daemon had used before he’d ever spoken the demonic tongue—the language of Yahweh’s angels.
 More a vibration than anything else.
-A thought frequency taught to her by her mother.
-Then she spoke the spell in Hebrew, a language God had chosen for his people.
+A thought frequency taught to her by Freja.
+Then she spoke the spell in Hebrew, a language Yahweh had chosen for His people.
 The language was expressive.
 Vibrant.

 Next, she took the dragon’s egg and slid the shell all over Daemon, from the tips of his toes to the top of his head.
 Slowly.
 All the while chanting in Hebrew.